-What if I receive a WiscAlert message while in class, on the bus or with a group of people?WiscAlerts messages are intended for the safety of the campus community.
+The University of Wisconsin-Madison Police DepartmentWiscAlerts messages are intended for the safety of the campus community.
 Please immediately share the information with the people around you.

 No. The WiscAlerts-Text Messaging service provider has agreements with all of the major cellular carriers.What if my cell phone number changes?

 Your cell phone carrier might charge you to receive text messages.
 Check your with your carrier regarding your service plan.What if my cell phone provider changes?